Winston6079/txt_to_csv/README.md

 hola - hello   <br>
 uno - one    <br>

-Or after the ~ , it's the same and it won't be converted.  <br>
+Or after the ~ , it's the same and it won't be converted.  <br> <br>

+When the CSV file is made, go to Anki, because this is the file that you'll have to import. <br> Once in Anki click on Import File (Version 2.1.60) which is down at the bottom, the rightmost button. <br>
+A window will open, and from there go and choose the CSV file that you want.
+On the "Field separator" option choose "Comma", otherwise it will be a mess.
+Note that this CSV is used for basic notetypes.